minispec-hdl/minispec/README.md

 **Dependencies:**

-* Bluespec (`bsc`) version 2016.07.beta1 (build 34806, 2016-07-05).
+* Bluespec (`bsc`) version 2021.07 (build 4cac6eb).
-  *Note: It is important to use this exact version.
+  *Note: It is important to use a compatible version of `bsc`.
 The Minispec compiler parses `bsc` output, which may change across versions.
-Using a different version is likely to make error reporting wonky.*
+In practice, `bsc` output stays relatively stable across versions, so bsc-2016.07.beta1 and earlier open-source versions should work well.
+However, a different version may make make error reporting wonky.*

 * A C++17 compiler (tested with `gcc 8.2`).